pg-spot-ops/pg-spot-operator/README.md

 # Enterprise Edition

-Although the Community Edition works and is free to use also for businesses, it's taking the simplest approach to Spot instances really, so that some aspects of the solution are "best-efforty" and one could do much more to ensure better uptimes.
+Although the Community Edition works and is free to use also for businesses, it's taking the simplest approach to persistent Spot instances really, so that some aspects of the solution are "best-efforty" and one could do much more to ensure better uptimes.